 Temperatures in September range from 41 to 55 degrees Fahrenheit, so be sure to pack warm clothes and heavy layers.
 The rainfall rises to 13 inches and the daylight hours shorten to 14.
-Fall foliage transforms the mountains into beautiful colors and shades of gold, orange and yellow, and the snow begins to collect on the mountain peaks.
+Fall foliage transforms the mountain landscapes into beautiful colors and shades of gold, orange and yellow, and the snow begins to collect on the mountain peaks.
 The nights grow darker and longer, and you won’t have to contend with bugs and mosquitoes.

 The wildlife is amazing in September, as the mammals have grown their winter coats.
 Active wildlife in September includes moose, goats, caribou, muskoxen, bears, and whales.
 Black and brown bears can be seen preparing for their winter hibernation, while migratory birds are getting ready for the flight south.
 Bald eagles, sea otters, sea lions, orcas, and Dall porpoise are also active.
 Salmon fishing season continues in September.
 September might be the best time of year for wildlife photography.

 In late September, you might catch the Aurora Borealis, the Northern Lights, swirling and lighting the sky with bands of color.

 On a September Alaska cruise, you might sail from Seward to British Columbia and see the first signs of winter along the way.